 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the risk characteristics of the Company's assets.
-The Board of Directors of Forsys has not yet made a formal decision to develop Norasa, which remain subject to suitable financing arrangements and prevailing market and economic conditions.
+The Board has not yet made a formal decision to commence the development of Norasa, which decision remains subject to, amongst other factors, suitable financing arrangements and prevailing market and economic conditions.
 Management will consider the issue of senior debt, convertible investments, other financial instruments and the introduction of strategic partners as a means to finance development of Norasa while minimizing equity dilution.

-As of September 30, 2018 the Company is not subject to any externally imposed capital requirements and there has been no change during the period with respect to the overall capital risk management strategy.
+At March 31, 2019, the Company was not subject to any externally imposed capital requirements and there had been no change during the period with respect to the overall capital risk management strategy.